 We design, manufacture and market power quality products that provide the consistent, reliable electric power required by today's digital economy.
 We believe that we are the first company to commercialize a flywheel energy storage system that provides a highly reliable, low-cost and non-toxic replacement for the lead-acid batteries used in conventional power quality installations.
+Our first commercial product was a battery-free DC system (CleanSource DC) that is compatible with all major UPS brands.
 Leveraging our expertise in this technology, we have developed a battery-free uninterruptible power supply (UPS).
-We currently sell our CleanSource UPS through Caterpillar under the Caterpillar brand name, Cat® UPS.
-We have also developed a battery-free DC system that is compatible with all major UPS brands, CleanSource DC.
-We intend to distribute many of our products through a variety of channels including our existing OEMs and through independent power quality representatives to maximize market coverage and penetration.
-Our products are sold for use in the facilities of companies across many different industries that all share a critical need for reliable, high-quality power, such as broadcasters, hospitals, credit card processing centers, semiconductor manufacturers, pharmaceutical manufacturers, plastics manufacturers, data centers and electric utilities.
-Sales have been spread across many different countries from all regions of the world.
+We currently sell our CleanSource UPS through Caterpillar under the Caterpillar brand name, Cat[®] UPS.
+We distribute many of our products through a variety of channels including OEMs and independent power quality representatives to maximize market coverage and penetration.
+Our products are sold for use in the facilities of companies across many different industries that all share a critical need for reliable, high-quality power, such as broadcasters, hospitals, credit card processing centers, semiconductor manufacturers, airports, plastics manufacturers, data centers and electric utilities.
+Sales have been spread across many different countries/regions of the world.
+Our products perform well in harsh environments where power quality is particularly poor, which makes them a good fit for industrial companies in countries with a poor power infrastructure.

 Since 1996, we have focused our efforts and financial resources primarily on the design and development of our CleanSource line of power quality products and on establishing effective distribution channels to market our two current products, CleanSource DC and CleanSource UPS.
-As of March 31, 2004, we had generated an accumulated deficit of \$135.6 million and we expect to continue to sustain operating losses for the next several quarters.
+As of June 30, 2004, we had generated an accumulated deficit of \$141.7 million and we expect to continue to sustain operating losses for the next several quarters.
 Prior to our initial public offering, we funded our operations primarily through sales of shares of our preferred stock, which resulted in gross proceeds of \$42.6 million.
-Based on the current spending levels and expectations in our current business plan, we believe the proceeds from our August 2000 initial public offering, \$138.4 million net of commissions and issuance costs, cash balances on hand prior to August 2000, and cash from product revenue and development contracts will be sufficient to meet our cash requirements through the next 24 months.
-Our cash and investments position at March 31, 2004 was \$67.8 million.
+Based on the current spending levels and expectations in our current business plan, we believe the proceeds from our August 2000 initial public offering, \$138.4 million net of commissions and issuance costs, cash balances on hand prior to August 2000, and cash from revenue and development contracts will be sufficient to meet our cash requirements through the next 24 months.
+Our cash and investments position at June 30, 2004 was \$62.3 million.

-Due to a slow down in the global economy during the first half of 2003, and in particular spending on capital equipment, our product revenue in 2003 decreased 6% from 2002.
-Beginning in the second half of 2003 the business environment for capital spending began to improve.
-Revenues for the first three months of 2004 increased 35% from the fourth quarter of 2003 and 99% from the first quarter of 2003, due in part to the economic recovery.
-We have also benefited from the new product launches of our 65 to 150 kVA and 1200 kVA UPS products since the second half of 2003.
-We are also beginning to see opportunities at government facilities and from industrial manufacturers in countries not served by our OEM distributors to provide customers with a complete power quality solution, which can include third party equipment such as gensets and transfer switches, our UPS systems, installation services, and maintenance services.
+Due to a slow down in the global economy during the first half of 2003, and in particular spending on capital equipment, our revenue in 2003 decreased 6% from 2002.
+Beginning in the second half of 2003 we began to experience an increase in the demand for our products.
+Revenues in the first half of 2004 were up 99% over the same period in 2003 primarily due to:

+- sales of new products (65 to 150 kVA and 1200 kVA UPS) launched in the second half of 2003; - opportunities with industrial manufacturing facilities in countries with poor power infrastructures and from government facilities to provide customers with a complete power quality solutions, also known as continuous power systems (CPS), which generally include our UPS systems and project revenue, derived from sourcing third party equipment such as gensets and transfer switches, and also providing installation and start-up services; and - broadened channels to market through independent power quality representatives and sales agents in countries and regions not previously covered by our OEMs.